Religious fasting: Dhu al-Hijjah

 During the first nine days of the month of Dhu al-Hijjah, i.e. the nine days before Eid al-Adha, and from these especially on Day of Arafah and day before Eid al-Adha.

 Ayyam al-Bid

 Ayyam al-Bīḍ or "The White Days", the three days of the full moon.
 These fall on the 13th, 14th, and 15th of each Islamic month.
 Fasting in this style results in 32 optional fasts in a lunar year, as fasting in Ramadan is mandatory and it is forbidden to fast on the 13th of Dhu al-Hijjah.

 Fast of Dawud

 Fast of Dawud (David): fasting alternate days the whole year round.
 This style of fasting is attributed to Dawud.
 The discouragement of fasting on Friday alone without also fasting on either Thursday or Saturday is lifted for those fasting consistently in this style.
 It results in around 140 optional fasts in a lunar year, which is around 355 days long.

 Forbidden days

-Islam forbids fasting on certain days.
+Islam forbids fasting on certain days, notably the days of Eid_al-Fitr and Eid_al-Adha.